CoinWeek: Founding and early history (2010–2014)

 Work began on CoinWeek in 2010 as an evolution of the website CoinLink, founded by Scott Purvis in 1995.
 CoinLink was one of the Internet's first numismatic resources that connected coin dealers to collectors, presenting collectors with lists and profiles of many of the rare coin industry's leading dealers.
 As the site evolved, it began to aggregate press releases and news articles from the industry's leading companies and offer collectors original news and editorial content—such as articles by numismatic blogger Greg Reynolds, among others.

 In 2009, Purvis conceptualized a new website that would serve as a free daily online coin magazine.
 He formed a creative partnership with videographer David Lisot.
 Lisot had previously operated a numismatic video production service called CoinTelevision.
 With CoinWeek, Lisot travelled the country, providing short video segments for the website while continuing to produce full-length videos for CoinTelevision.
-Purvis managed the website and, over time, hired a team of editorial writers that included Al Doyle, Louis Golino, Charles Morgan and Hubert Walker.
+Purvis managed the website and, over time, hired a team of editorial writers that included Al Doyle, Greg, Reynolds, Louis Golino, Charles Morgan and Hubert Walker.

 CoinWeek grew rapidly and soon won a Numismatic Literary Guild Award for Best Online Coin Website.
 CoinWeek’s writers and videographer David Lisot were honored by the NLG for their contributions as well.